dlimeb/dieterlimeback/site/about.md

 startups / future of work, worked with people entering and navigating the fast moving tech industry

+experience with burnout, feeling stuck, golden handcuffs, not feeling fulfilled design, tech, music

 no script and no set path or guarnateed asnwers. requires constant learning, flexing, and updating yourself. self awareness

-experience with burnout, feeling stuck, golden handcuffs, not feeling fulfilled

 father of 2 teenage girls, married for 20 years

+training and cert w CTI coaacive

+---

 I am a **Professional Certified Coach** credentialed by the International Coach Federation, a **Certified Integral Coach** through [New Ventures West](http://newventureswest.com/), and certified coach in Social and Emotional Intelligence assessments.